mission & values

 Even for highly penetrant mutations, a spectrum of phenotypes exist.
 We hope to understand the genetic, cellular, and environmental contexts that buffer genetic risk, and in doing so, develop interventions to help individuals achieve their greatest phenotypic potential.
 Thus, the variable penetrance of risk variants can be reframed as phenotypic resilience, evidence of biological “cures” capable of limiting, modifying, or preventing disease in individuals with otherwise high genetic predispositions.
 Such insights could identify therapeutics tailored to an individual’s specific risk profile, and so springboard the development of novel, personalized approaches to treat disease.

-on diversity
+on community

-Effort to recruit and support underrepresented students, without addressing fundamental inequities in our departments and institutions, also fails to address the needs of our underrepresented faculty peers.
-I commit to the following actions, and encourage other faculty to do the same: Advocate that future graduate and faculty searches include a “first look” for underrepresented scientists, broadly encouraging applicants without direct connections to our departments to apply and visit.
-Actively expand our professional network to include Black (and POC) scientists in our field, establishing new collaborations, properly citing papers, and nominating diverse scientists for seminars, conferences, and awards.
+Numerous think tanks have recommended actionable steps [5] to improve the recruitment, retention and promotion of all scientist.
+Rather than strengthening the leadership skills of women and minorities (#leanin), institutions should endeavor to more carefully and broadly define “excellence” [6].
+I commit to the following actions, and encourage other faculty to do the same: Advocate that future graduate and faculty searches include a “first look”, broadly encouraging applicants without direct connections to our departments to apply and visit.
+Actively expand our professional networks, establishing new collaborations, properly citing papers, and nominating diverse scientists for seminars, conferences, and awards.
 For the journals at which we most frequently publish and review, discuss with the editors their efforts to increase diversity in editorial staff, reviewers and authors, and do likewise with the bodies to which we apply and review funding proposals.
-Equity and inclusion efforts alone are not enough: I pledge to better train, work with, and promote the work of underrepresented scientists.
+I pledge to better train, work with, and promote the work of all scientists.

 References